 Besides the greens' flavor, these vegetables are full of vitamins and nutrients.
 Regularly including a variety of leafy greens in your meals will help you meet daily requirements for vitamins A, K, C, D, and many Bs.

-Focusing meals on leafy greens promote health and may help manage blood pressure, improve lipid levels, blood sugar levels, as well as may help reduce blood clots and promote strong bones.
+Focusing meals on leafy greens promote health and may help manage blood pressure, improve lipid levels, and blood sugar levels, as well as may help reduce blood clots and promote strong bones.

 How to Choose and Prepare Leafy Greens